 - Clean and lubricate throttle and brake cables

-That's why you can tailor policy coverages to your needs, all while gaining financial protection and peace of mind at a price that won't give your wallet road rash.
-Yep, it's all smooth sailing from here.
+That's why you can tailor coverage options to your riding lifestyle, all while gaining financial protection and peace of mind at a price that won't give your wallet road rash.

 The science of speed limits